imper86/allegroapi/README.md

 # Allegro REST API PHP SDK
 This lib was made to to make your life easier dealing with allegro APIs.

-If you're still using [imper86/allegroapi](https://github.com/imper86/allegroapi) , please refactor your app to use this lib.
+If you're still using [v4](https://github.com/imper86/allegroapi/tree/v4) please refactor your app and use v5, because v4 is no longer maintained.

 ## Installation
 Install with composer (http://getcomposer.org)